-Life In Japan blog series covers on my life experience while living in Japan.
-I’ve been here from when I was 19 and 6 years have passed since then and I want to share on the unconscious habit that I’ve learned from my years spent here.
+Life In Japan blog series covers my life experience while living in Japan.
+I’ve been here from when I was 19 and 6 years have passed since then and I want to share the unconscious habit that I’ve learned from my years spent here.
 Without further ado, here’s a list of 17 habits I’ve picked up while living in Japan.
 Enjoy reading!

 I have been living here for 5 years and this year would mark my 6th year in Japan.
 A year in Tokyo, 4 years in Himeji and back to Tokyo again as a shakaijin aka working adult so unconsciously I’ve picked up some habits from the locals.

 - Nodding while unconsciously saying haip on the phone.